CrowdStrike/foundry-sample-collections-toolkit/app_docs/README.md

-# Foundry Sample with Python Functions
+# Foundry Sample with Collections

 This sample is designed to show how to use Collections in Falcon Foundry.
 It contains a few capabilities: